 The disturbing part for me is that Dean is completely 100% vindicated.
 Dean’s instincts are not 100% - hello, Sex and Violence.
 Yet the way the story plays out, Dean’s questionable behavior in Metamorphosis is, actually, unquestionable righteous.
 As of Metamorphosis, both sides have good points.
 Sam is looking for ways to fight and save lives.
 Dean is suspicious of a woman who has given indications of being untrustworthy.
 But Dean reacts with disturbing levels of violence, while Sam says whatever it takes to achieve his goals, even if that means appealing to their brotherly bond in slightly manipulative ways.
 Such as claiming he wouldn’t have used his powers because that was Dean’s dying wish, or trying to break Dean’s anger by saying he started using his powers because of how hard it was for him to be without Dean.

-I have sometimes forgotten the way Dean sort of hesitated before the "if I didn’t know you I would want to hunt you".
+I have sometimes forgotten the way Dean sort of hesitates before the "if I didn’t know you I would want to hunt you".
 This isn’t impulsive.
 It’s in the moment, but not impulsive.
 I do think it comes from a place of fear.
 Dean has just had an intense demonstration of just how powerful those angels are.
 Time travel.
 They’ve never encountered the like before.
 Angels of the Lord, God, all these powerful people trying to control that situation.
 Cas had recently threatened to send Dean back to Hell.
 These are cold and terrifying and horrible creatures.
 Dean only shortly after giving Sam that threat tells Sam what Castiel said.

 And right after the "I'd want to hunt you" line itself Dean mentions the concern that other hunters will want to hunt Sam.